-Expression
+Expression:

-- 6. Uses simple vocabulary - 7.
-Uses words out of context - 8.
-Has difficulty finding the words they want to use - 9.
-Difficulties describing and/or explaining thoughts, feelings & experiences - 10.
+- 1. Uses simple vocabulary - 2.
+Uses words out of context - 3.
+Has difficulty finding the words they want to use - 4.
+Difficulties describing and/or explaining thoughts, feelings & experiences - 5.
 Struggles to recount a sequence of events in a coherent manner

-Conversation/Interaction
+Conversation/interaction:

-- 11. Difficulties engaging in appropriate conversation or following the rules of conversation - 12.
-Struggles to recognise another's viewpoint or feelings - 13.
-Limited use of non-verbal communication to show they are listening employs a red, amber, green (RAG) scale.
+- 1. Difficulties engaging in appropriate conversation or following the rules of conversation - 2.
+Struggles to recognise another's viewpoint or feelings - 3.
+Limited use of non-verbal communication to show they are listening

+In order to make the screening tool as accessible as possible to L&D practitioners the tool employs a red, amber, green (RAG) scale.
 This enables the practitioner to specify whether the indicator was observed frequently (red), occasionally (amber) or not observed (green).
 Each indicator attracts a numerical score which indicates impact of the specific indicator.
 If a score of 3 or greater is obtained, a referral to the SLT for specialist input is initiated.
 For those who meet the threshold for referral to the SLT, a comprehensive assessment of SLCN is completed in order to offer advice to those working directly with the individual.
-This enables information relating to ability to understand, express and engage to be articulated and employed so that the person can fully participate in the processes and procedures which they are subject to.
+This enables information relating to ability to understand, express and engage to be articulated and employed so that the person can fully participate in the processes and procedures to which they are subject.